DesignedByQ/my-spotify/README.md

 The requirements of the project are as follows:

-1. A Trello board (or equivalent Kanban board tech) with full expansion on user stories, use cases and tasks needed to complete the project.
+1).
+A Trello board (or equivalent Kanban board tech) with full expansion
+    on user stories, use cases and tasks needed to complete the project.
     It could also provide a record of any issues or risks that you faced creating your project.

-2. A relational database used to store data persistently for the project, this database needs to have at least 2 tables in it, to demonstrate your understanding, you are also required to model a relationship.
+2).
+A relational database used to store data persistently for the
+    project, this database needs to have at least 2 tables in it, to demonstrate your understanding, you are also required to model a relationship.

-3. Clear Documentation from a design phase describing the architecture you will use for you project as well as a detailed Risk Assessment.
+3).
+Clear Documentation from a design phase describing the architecture
+    you will use for you project as well as a detailed Risk Assessment.

-4. A functional CRUD application created in Python, following best practices and design principles, that meets the requirements set on your Kanban Board.
+4).
+A functional CRUD application created in Python, following best
+    practices and design principles, that meets the requirements set on your Kanban Board.

-5. Fully designed test suites for the application you are creating, as well as automated tests for validation of the application.
+5).
+Fully designed test suites for the application you are creating, as
+    well as automated tests for validation of the application.
 You must provide high test coverage in your backend and provide consistent reports and evidence to support a TDD approach.

-6. A functioning front-end website and integrated API's, using Flask.
+6).
+A functioning front-end website and integrated API's, using Flask.

-7. Code fully integrated into a Version Control System using the Feature-Branch model which will subsequently be built through a CI server and deployed to a cloud-based virtual machine.
+7).
+Code fully integrated into a Version Control System using the
+    Feature-Branch model which will subsequently be built through a CI server and deployed to a cloud-based virtual machine.

-**MY APPROACH**
+**3. MY APPROACH**

 Music Database with Playlist Feature